QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Scenario Validation

-To record the camera images in limited computer storage and to transfer images between computers, we use compressed RGB and depth images in the pipeline.
-Since the compressed data is acquired at a slow rate, information about moving objects is updated slowly; therefore trajectories of moving objects drawn in Fig. \ref{fig:single_exp} and Fig. \ref{fig:dual_exp} seem jerky.
-Nevertheless, the drone succeeds at keeping the visibility of the target and its own safety by quickly updating the chasing trajectory.
+We use compressed RGB and depth images in the pipeline to record the camera images in limited onboard computer storage and to transfer images between computers.
+Since the compressed data is acquired at a slow rate, information about moving objects is updated slowly.
+Therefore, as shown in Figs. \ref{fig:single_exp} and \ref{fig:dual_exp}, due to intermittent data, the planning module interprets the target as making sudden movements.
+Nevertheless, the drone keeps the target in view and ensures its own safety by quickly updating its trajectory, taking prediction error into account.
+This implicitly shows that the proposed system can effectively handle situations where the target actually exhibits abrupt motions.